Dimer models and group actions: Introduction

 \begin{theorem} For any finite subgroup $H$ of $\GL(2,\bZ)$ and any $H$-invariant lattice polygon $\Delta$, there is a consistent dimer model $G$ which is symmetric with respect to the action of $H$ and has $\Delta$ as its characteristic polygon. \end{theorem}

 If a dimer model $G$ is symmetric with respect to the action of a finite subgroup $H$ of $\GL(2,\bZ)$, then $H$ acts on the associated quiver $\Gamma$ with relations.
 There are associated actions of $H$ on $X_\Delta$ and $\bC\Gamma$ which are twisted as in \eqref{eq:twist_on_X} and \eqref{eq:twist_on_Gamma} respectively.
-Notice that the twist \eqref{eq:twist_on_X} depends on the choice of the origin in $\Delta$ when $H$ is a reflection group of order $2$ (see Remark \ref{rem:choice}).
+Notice that if $H$ is a reflection group of order $2$ (see Remark \ref{rem:choice}), then the twist \eqref{eq:twist_on_X} depends on the choice of the origin in $\Delta$.
 Moreover, the twist \eqref{eq:twist_on_Gamma} depends on the choice of an $H$-invariant perfect matching corresponding to the origin.
 With respect to these twisted actions, we prove:

 \begin{theorem} If a consistent dimer model $G$ is symmetric with respect to the action of a finite subgroup $H$ of $\GL(2,\bZ)$, then the crossed product algebra $\bC \Gamma \rtimes H$ is a non-commutative crepant resolution of $X_\Delta/H$. \end{theorem}